whoishacked/stealth_prompt/README.md

-# AI Agent Penetration Testing Tool
+# Stealth Prompt

 A Python application for automating penetration testing of AI agents with web interfaces.
-This tool uses local Ollama models or OpenAI API to generate test payloads and analyze responses for security vulnerabilities.
+Stealth Prompt uses local Ollama models or OpenAI API to generate test payloads and analyze responses for security vulnerabilities.

 ## Features